Jai (actor)

-Jai Sampath is an Indian actor and musician working in Tamil films.
-The nephew of noted composer Deva & the cousin of Srikanth Deva, Jai had made his acting debut in a supporting role in Bagavathi (2002).
+Jaikanth (6 April 1984) also known as Jai is an Indian actor and musician working in Tamil films.
+The nephew of noted composer Deva & the cousin of music director Srikanth Deva, Jai had made his acting debut in a supporting role in Bagavathi (2002).
 In 2007, he successfully auditioned for a leading role in Venkat Prabhu's sports film Chennai 600028.
-His movie Subramaniapuram (2008) was also a big success, and Jai was praised for his performance.
+His movie Subramaniapuram (2008) was also a big success, and established Jai as a lead actor in Tamil Cinema.

-Jai subsequently garnered more praise for diverse roles, including a villager on holiday in Goa (2010), a timid factory worker in Engaeyum Eppothum (2011) and a customer care executive in the romantic drama Raja Rani (2013), which became his biggest commercial successful film.
+Jai subsequently garnered more praise for diverse roles, including a villager on holiday in Goa (2010), a timid factory worker in Engaeyum Eppothum (2011) and a customer care executive in the romantic drama Raja Rani (2013), which became commercially his most successful film.
 He made his debut as a singer in the film Jarugandi (2018).

 Personal life

 Born into a family of musicians, Jai has stated that music was close to his heart and that it influenced him in his "growing years", particularly crediting his uncle, the composer Deva.
 He completed his schooling in Lamech School, Valasaravakkam, Chennai.
 He completed fifth grade in keyboard from Trinity College London and has said that he likes to be involved in the music compositions of his films.
 He has called himself a "huge fan" of Yuvan Shankar Raja's work, saying that he has "often dreamt of surpassing his work as a composer someday".

 In an interview with Ananda Vikatan, he confirmed on the rumors about him embracing Islam, that he has been practising Islam for seven years and thinking of changing his name to Ajeesh Jai in future.